creacher-creolio/mandarinTamer/README.md

 # MandarinTamer

 MandarinTamer is a Python library for converting Mandarin text between Simplified Chinese and Traditional Chinese, with a focus on the Taiwanese variant.
-It’s designed to be accurate, flexible, and easy to use.
+It's designed to be accurate, flexible, and easy to use.

 ## What Makes MandarinTamer Unique?